cpatsonakis/js-mutual-auth-ecies/README.md

 1. `ct`: The encoded ciphertext.
 1. `iv`: The initialization vector of the symmetric cipher in encoded form.
 1. `tag`: The output of the KMAC function in encoded form.
-1. `sig`: The sender's digital signature in encoded form.

 The receiver of an encrypted envelope needs to infer which specific EC private key she should input to the decryption function.
 To achieve this, the receiver is, typically, expected to decode the `to` field of the received envelope and query w/e database she uses for key storage.
 Clearly, if the corresponding key cannot be located, the envelope should be discarded as the decryption function will throw an error.
 The signature of the decryption function is as follows: